sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

     * https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-* Install java by double clicking on downloaded exe file
+* Install java by double clicking on the downloaded exe file

 * After installation, make sure that java 1.8 is in the path::